Food Security and Land-based Connections at the Fort Erie Native Friendship Centre

 o Weekly meals are prepared.

 o We grew 4 acres of white corn and squash through the new Traditional Food Program.

 o We are planting a Food Forest with more than 600 different edible fruits, nuts and plants.
 The FENFC’s Food Forest began as a vision in 2021.
 Our goals are to reclaim and revitalize the natural landscape’s productivity and create outdoor spaces for programming such as an outdoor classroom, a children’s exploration area and private counselling niches.

-Our organization received funding from the Ontario Trillium Foundation’s Resilient Communities Fund to design a local Indigenous food system and create an environment where Indigenous languages and ceremony strengthen community connections and resilience.
-Land based program space is a cultural necessity, it is key to community resilience.
-In our language we are all ‘onkwehonweh’ which is the recognition of our responsibility to Creation and the land.
+Our organization received funding from the Ontario Trillium Foundation’s Resilient Communities Fund to design a local Indigenous food system and create an environment where Indigenous languages and ceremonies strengthen community connections and resilience.
+Land-based program space is a cultural necessity, it is key to community resilience.
+In our language, we are all ‘onkwehonweh’ which is the recognition of our responsibility to Creation and the land.

 What is the Resilient Communities Fund?

 This fund supports the recovery efforts of organizations impacted by COVID-19 and helps them respond with immediate, medium, and longer-term recovery projects

 Other funders/donors?
 Food pantry